nic-gibson/verbatim/README.md

 ## Base stylesheet ##

-The base stylesheet - `verbatim-base.xsl`  - escapes XML to text.
+The base stylesheet - `lib/verbatim-base.xsl`  - escapes XML to text.
 The only meaningful formatting options relate to the inclusion of line breaks and indentation.

 ```xml
 <foo name="bar"/>